Tuesday, December 9, 2008

 What rocks your students' worlds?

-- Excerpts from religious texts, but excerpts from the Koran specifically: My students and I study the Koran (here is the document I use with my students) along with the Bible, Torah, and Bhagavad-Gita, and I know their understanding of the Koran is enhanced by building off the other religious works.
+I have been thinking about the texts we teach at my school quite a bit as we work to finetune things.
+I am stuck right now with my AP English Literature class because while I want to add a Faulkner novel, that leads me to a harder decision -- what do I drop to make room?
+This is my eternal albatross -- I always find great new things to add, but that does not often mean I have something to drop.
+So what is a teacher to do?- Excerpts from religious texts, but excerpts from the Koran specifically: My students and I study the Koran (here is the document I use with my students) along with the Bible, Torah, and Bhagavad-Gita, and I know their understanding of the Koran is enhanced by building off the other religious works.
 Yet it is reading the Koran that changes their world views the most, and our field trip to the Islamic Center in Washington, DC, is irreplacable.

 - The Alchemist by Paulo Coelho: This text is a student favorite every single year.
 I do not do much teaching of the text -- since it comes at the end of the first semester and is an "easy read," I turn most of it over to the students to read and understand themselves.
 Consequently, it is the novel itself that deserves the credit for inspiring, reassuring, and fascinating my students.